l33tn00b/grr_neo_upgrade/README.md

 5) flash newly compiled firmware (assuming the firmware file is in a subfolder called "Repetier"): hid_bootloader_cli -mmcu=at90usb1286 .\Repetier\Repetier.ino.TEENSY2PP.hex (don't forget to set and remove the BOOT jumper)

 See files for the configuration with the E3D v6 hotend.
 There also is a compiled image.
+After removing the printer's back side for the nth time I decided it was time for a boot jumper extension dangling at the side.
+Makes firmware upgrades/changes much easier.

 # To Do
 * Adjustable Z axis end switch.
 The stock one is calibrated to a printing bed height that is based on 2mm PMMA plus BuildTak.
 I now print on glass which fits nicely with the E3D V6's slightly higher nozzle.